DENTURE PROCESS

 STEP 2

-From this we can make the customised trays for further more accurate impressions
+From this, we can make the customised trays for further, more accurate impressions

 STEP 3

-More impressions are taken in the second visit in a custom made tray to fit your mouth precisely to ensure an optimum fit.
-Wax registration rims are made, these will help us record the biting position and get the correct lip support.
+More impressions are taken on the second visit in a custom-made tray to fit your mouth precisely to ensure an optimum fit.

 STEP 4